-If you’re visiting to meet a specific kitten or cat for potential adoption, we recommend contacting us first to verify its availability.
+If you’re visiting to meet a specific kitten or cat, we recommend contacting us first to verify its availability, since adoptions can sometimes happen fast!
 You may call us at 808.425.4131, or email us at meow (at) popokiandtea.com.

 Our Adoption Process

 If you’re interested in adopting a cat or kitten, please fill out KAT Charities’ online adoption application.
 Please allow 24-72 hours after submission for KAT Charities to review your application and call you.
-Please do not contact Popoki + Tea about your application.
+Please do not contact Popoki + Tea about your application, as we do not have access to this information.
+The decision of whether or not you qualify to adopt is solely and entirely made by KAT Charities.

 Once KAT Charities approves you for adoption, Popoki + Tea will call you to set up your adoption time.
-Adopters must be ready to adopt as soon as your application is approved; we do not put holds for cats.
+Adopters must be ready to adopt upon approval; we do not put holds on cats.
 Please understand that at any given time, we have approximately 150 cats in line for our cat lounge, and we can only intake a new cat when an adoption occurs.
 Mahalo for your understanding!

 Our Adoptable Cats and Kittens